WafflesSoftware/pyinstaller-GUI-RECODE/README.md

 # How to use
 1. Check if you have all modules installed that you need.
 You can look in the "requirements.txt" file for that / install the modules directly from it.
 2. Run the "main.py" file, after that everything will open.
-(Make sure you have all files in the same directory.)
+(Make sure you have all files in the same directory and didn't write anything in the "system" file.)